-Prior to construction and infrastructure projects it may be necessary to characterise landscape features to assess their suitability for design purposes.
+Prior to construction and infrastructure projects, it may be necessary to characterise landscape features to assess their suitability for design purposes.
 Resistivity imaging if often employed due to its ability to penetrate up to depths of 30m+.

 Map buried alluvial channels

 The resistivity imaging technique employs a line of metal stakes (electrodes) temporarily inserted in the topsoil through which electrical current is made to flow.
 The voltage is converted into a resistivity value representing average ground resistivity between the electrodes.
 Different materials have different resistances which are linked to moisture content, and therefore porosity.
 Hard, dense features such as rock will give a relatively high resistance while features such as a ditch, which retain moisture, give a relatively low response.
 This means that bedrock, fissures ad other geological trends can be mapped.

 Depth probes provide models of vertical variations in ground resistivity using an expanding electrode array offset from a central reference point.
 Depth penetration increases with wider electrode separation, providing a one dimensional layered resistivity model.
 Composite sections are produced by interpolating between depth probes at regular intervals along a survey line.
 Resistivity Imaging also known as resistivity tomography, is an advanced development of the method.
 Enhanced data quality and resolution provide continuous two-dimensional resistivity models.
 Fifty or more electrodes are set-out in a regularly spaced array, connected to a computer-controlled resistivity meter via multi-core cables.